desorgui/portfolio/README.md

 # My Portfolio

-> Web project to boost my presence on the web.
+> This project was implemented as part of my curriculum at microverse, This is a portfolio that I use to display my presence on the web.
+And allow people to have access to the different projects I worked on.

 ## Built With